holy-8/cool_char_lang/reference/documentation.md

 Newlines, tabs and spaces **are not important** and are simply ignored.
 It is possible to write code without using a single space or a newline.

+Important note: **code will not run if it contains any "illegal symbols"**.
+All symbols, that are not whitespace, not "name symbols" and not instructions are considered "illegal".
+Though, they are ignored in comments.

 # Stack
 This section covers instructions that affect the stack in one way or another.